U.S. flag

-According to the U.S. Department of Defense, in 2017 there were 1.6 million children and youth with parents who serve in the active duty military, National Guard, and Reserve forces.
+According to the U.S. Department of Defense, in 2023 there were 1.5 million children and youth with parents who serve in the active duty military, National Guard, and Reserve forces.
 Military-connected children and youth face unique challenges that may impact their risk for bullying.
 For example, they can experience stressors related to the demands of military life and parental deployment – like changes in family roles and responsibilities, increased responsibility at home, parental separation, financial stress, worry over a deployed parent’s safety, and secondary post-traumatic war trauma.
-A study showed that two or more parental deployments was a predictor for depressive symptoms and suicide ideation with youth in military families.
-In general, students who are anxious, depressed, and socially isolated are at greater risk for being bullied.

 Frequent Moves and Challenges with Connectedness

 Many military families move frequently due to changes in assignments.
 In addition to the stresses of moving, they may experience changes in their family roles and responsibilities due to deployment.
-According to an article on educational options and performance of military-connected school districts, the average military children and youth will experience nine school transitions during grades K-12.
 Frequent moves can impact student’s academics and connectedness to peers, relationships with other adult role models like teachers and staff, and engagement in their community and activities.
 In addition to settling into a new home, they have to adjust to different school environments, policies, peers, and teachers, as well as unfamiliar community settings and cultures.
 It may be difficult for them to adapt to another unfamiliar environment and form connections, while also feeling the loss of the home and community they left behind.
-Connectedness with caring, pro-social adults and activities can help prevent bullying and other forms of youth violence.
+Connectedness with caring, pro-social adults and other military peers who “get it" and activities can help prevent bullying and other forms of youth violence.

 A Deployed Parent